 Most women wouldn’t admit their age, let alone put it in writing; but hey, it is what is!
 Is aging pleasant?
 No, it is not.
 Bones creak, eyesight worsens, hearing is questionable, and fatigue is a state of being.
 Looking in the mirror requires a couple of glasses of wine to view the sags and bags and lines…oh my!
 It takes me so long to get ready to leave the house that I’m still not quite sure if general everyday maintenance really takes that much longer or I just move that much slower.

-These days I have a bolder attitude.
+Today I have a bolder attitude.
 (I know, hard to believe), and I am a tad more outspoken, who knew that was possible, right?
 I find myself doing and saying things that my 20, 30 and even 40-year-old self would not have said or done.
-It's time to stop worrying about what other’s think and focus on finding humor where I can.
+It is high time to stop worrying about what other’s think and focus on finding humor where I can.
 I love to laugh...loudly, and I love to make people laugh too.
 I do not have qualms about telling it like it is, although there are times when I probably should refrain.
 These days I have little patience for rude people, or folks pretending that they are "all that and a bag of chips".
 Life can change in a blink of an eye, so why spend it arguing for the sheer sake of arguing?
 Not me, I do not have time for that.
 I am choosing to forego fear of the future and embrace each day as it comes.
 Aging is simply a part of life.
 I can either embrace it or mourn it, but I still have to live it.
 I'm taking a fresh look at the world around me.
 I plan to dance (hobble) in the rain and chase (although chase might be a strong word) after rainbows.

 Where will this season take me?
 Who knows?
 I’m taking every adventure with enthusiasm, a touch of carefree whim, and of course, a bit of sarcasm; after-all it is my nature.
 In a couple of weeks, my annual aging ritual will arrive like any other day, without fanfare or excitement, just the busyness of what has become my existence.
 However, one thing is certain, this year, I am just getting started, so watch out!
 You can either join the party or get out of the way, because this Mama is on the move!